Poetry exists in many forms

 Literary Facilitation

 Award-winning poet María Fernanda leads literary workshops in the form of collective literary experiences.
 She conceives and develops each with the intention of supporting writers in their literary career.
-Participants create new work within her personalized framework, as well as ignite unique ways to begin writing.
+Participants create new work within her personalized framework, as well as consider unique ways to approach writing.

 Park Avenue Armory’s Making Space season